Cat & Dog Chemotherapy & Oncology in Annapolis, MD and Columbia, MD

 It can be scary when a beloved pet is diagnosed with cancer, but it doesn’t have to be.
 That’s because Atlantic Veterinary Internal Medicine & Oncology (AVIM&O) offers advanced treatment options, allowing pets to continue living life the way they did before the diagnosis.
 Our cat and dog chemotherapy and oncology services in Annapolis, Towson, and Columbia, MD involve treating cancer as well as preventing, diagnosing and researching it.
 We use the latest knowledge, protocols and treatments in veterinary medicine to completely understand the type of cancer your pet is going through.

 Cat and Dog Cancer Treatment Options

-The following is a list of pet cancer treatment services that we offer at AVIM&O:
+The following is a list of cat and dog cancer treatment services that we offer at AVIM&O:

 - Chemotherapy: The use of an injectable or oral medication that kills cancer cells

 - Immunotherapy: A form of therapy that stimulates a pet’s immune system to fight cancer cells

 - Radiation therapy: Uses high-energy electrons or protons that penetrate the body to destroy cancer cells or prevent their spread (available at our Annapolis location with Veterinary Radiation Oncology of the Chesapeake)

 - Stenting: Involves placing a stent (a tiny mesh-like, hollow tube that’s placed in a hollow structure in the body) to keep a structure in the body open.
 The following are the stenting procedures we can perform:

 The specific type of chemotherapy medication (injectable or oral) varies for each patient and depends on the type of cancer and the overall health of the pet.
-Unlike in human medicine, chemotherapy usually has fewer side effects in our pets via the protocols chosen.
+Unlike in human medicine, cat and dog chemotherapy usually has fewer side effects in our pets via the protocols chosen.
 This should be discussed with your pet’s oncologist, as it is a very common concern for our clients.